Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

 \paragraph{ML for cold RF characterization}

-In anticipation of a future scenario where the periodic ensemble characterization of a scaled-up multiplexed system is eating into axion search data collection, we seek opportunities to glean more information from fewer measurements.
-Inspired by the way environmental changes such as magnetic field and temperature change the RF responses of devices, we performed a series of measurements designed to tease out the feasibility of using Vector Network Analyzer (VNA) RF scattering parameter (S-parameter) responses as dual-purpose measurements.
-We performed three experiments investigating the viability of using neural networks (NN) for mapping S-parameters to device environment~\cite{engel2025identifying}:
+In anticipation of a future scenario where the periodic ensemble characterization of a scaled-up multiplexed system is eating into axion search data collection, it is critical to seek opportunities to glean more information from fewer measurements.
+Inspired by the way environmental changes such as magnetic field and temperature change the RF responses of devices, previous work performed a series of measurements designed to tease out the feasibility of using Vector Network Analyzer (VNA) RF scattering parameter (S-parameter) responses as dual-purpose measurements.
+Three experiments were performed investigating the viability of using NNs for mapping S-parameters to device environment~\cite{engel2025identifying}:

 \begin{enumerate}

 \item Learning an RF "fingerprint": Two identical circuits with near-identical RF circulators were assembled.
 A set of switches toggled a VNA to collect S-parameters on either device.
 This data was fed to a NN along with a label of which circuit was being measured for supervised learning.